How has Boris Johnson responded to claims of Covid rule-busting parties?

 Having initially said in December he was “sickened” at the prospect of staff ignoring social restrictions, the prime minister has been forced to admit to the House of Commons that he himself attended at least one such event as more and more stories continue to play out in the newspapers about further illicit gatherings that reputedly took place behind closed doors while the British public obeyed tough restrictions.

-Senior civil servant Sue Gray is currently carrying out an inquiry into the affair and could turn in her report before the end of the week.
+Senior civil servant Sue Gray is currently carrying out an inquiry into the affair and could turn in her report before the end of the week, although no strict timeline has been set.

 For now, Mr Johnson hs apologised, expressed empathy for the public fury in light of the personal sacrifices millions had made and implored his critics to await the outcome of Ms Gray’s inquiry before passing judgement - a tactic that has done little to quell the anger felt by many across the country.